ipasimulator/ipasim/docs/git.md

 Also, it works only via editor plugins, so they must be installed before it starts tracking time.
 For Visual Studio, there is no official plugin, so we wrote [a simple one](https://jjones.visualstudio.com/gtm-visualstudio-plugin) ourselves.

+We run `gtm init` not only inside the root directory of the project, but also inside folders of our forked dependencies.
+This adds a line into their `.gitignore` files and we tag it with `[gtm]`.